Paul G. Hoffman: Life and work

 From 1935 to 1948, Hoffman served as president of Studebaker.
 From 1950 to 1953, he also served as the president of the Ford Foundation.

+In May 1951 he was appointed to the executive committee of the California branch of the Committee on the Present Danger.

 Returning to Studebaker in 1953, Hoffman was chairman of the corporation during the turbulent period leading up to and during the 1954 merger with the Packard Motor Car Company.
 When Studebaker-Packard found itself nearing insolvency in 1956, the company entered into an Eisenhower Administration-brokered management agreement with Curtiss-Wright.
 Hoffman, Vance (who had become chairman of the executive committee after the Packard merger) and S-P president James J. Nance all left the company.

 From 1966 to 1972, he was the first administrator of the United Nations Development Programme when it was founded, with David Owen as his co-administrator.

 On June 21, 1974, he was awarded the Presidential Medal of Freedom by President Richard Nixon.